docs

 Trying it out

-This URL will result in a page displaying “The message is: Hello World”.
+This URL displays a page with “The message is: Hello World”.

-If you omit the message parameter in the URL, you would see the page display “The message is: Hello!”.
+If you omit the message parameter in the URL, the page displays “The message is: Hello!”.

 Creating a View Template

-For the “Hello” task, create a /resources/views/echo/say.php view that prints the message parameter received from the action method:
+For the “Hello” task, create a src/Controller/Echo/template.php template that prints the message parameter received from the action method:

 <?php